CoreLogic’s preliminary auction results indicate the national commercial property auction clearance rate continues to trend downward.

-The latest research from Christchurch Cityscope shows that commercial property sales’ value in Christchurch’s CBD have significantly decreased in the past three months.
+The latest research from Christchurch Cityscope shows that commercial property sales’ value in Christchurch’s CBD have significantly increased in the past three months.

 The latest research from Canberra Cityscope shows property sales have increased in the past three months.

-There were 2,268 homes taken to auction across the combined capital cities this week, increasing from 1,976 over the previous week and 1,915 over the same week last year.
+There were 854 homes taken to auction across the combined capital cities this week returning a preliminary clearance rate of 69 per cent.

-There were 2,155 homes taken to auction across the combined capital cities this week, with preliminary results showing a 56.8 per cent success rate.
+p>There were 1,480 homes taken to auction across the combined capital cities this week returning a preliminary clearance rate of 63.7 per cent.